- Become a foster carer

 - Contact Us

-There are many things you need to know before becoming a foster carer.
+There are many things you need to know before becoming a foster carer in New Zealand.
 That’s why we’ve put together answers to some of the most commonly asked questions about fostering to help you decide whether it’s right for you.

-Our foster carers come from a range of backgrounds and we welcome carers of any race, religion, income and marital status.
+We welcome foster carers from a range of backgrounds including race, religion, income or material status.
 We’re looking for people who can provide a safe, caring and supportive environment for children and young people.
+Full criteria can be viewed here.

 You cannot foster a child if you have a recent conviction of any kind or a historical conviction for any offence of violence.